MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks: Preliminaries

-For $b$-bit quantization, $\mathbf{q}$ consists of integers representing one of the $2^b$ quantized levels in the range of $[0,2^{b}]$.
-The scaling factor $\alpha$ is an arbitrary 32-bit floating number that scales the quantized levels to best fit the distribution of the original values in $\mathbf{r}$.
-The zero-point $Z$ is an integer that ensures $\mathbf{r}=0$ can be exactly represented by one of the quantized levels.
-We empirically find that zero-point is not necessary for quantization in SNNs, thus we do not include the zero-point $Z$ in the rest of this work.
+\textbf{Uniform Quantization} Uniform integer quantization (UQ) methods, extensively studied in prior works \cite{google_quant,whitepaper_quant}, involve an affine mapping between the integer vector $\mathbf{q}$ and the floating-point vector $\mathbf{r}$, defined as follows: where $\alpha$ is the scaling factor, and $Z$ is the zero-point, both of which are quantization hyperparameters.
+In $n$-bit quantization, $\mathbf{\hat{q}}$ contains integers representing one of the $2^n$ quantized levels in the range $[0,2^{n}]$.
+The scaling factor $\alpha$, a 32-bit floating-point number, scales the quantized levels to closely match the original distribution in $\mathbf{r}$.
+The zero-point $Z$ is an integer that ensures $\mathbf{r}=0$ is precisely represented.
+Interestingly, we found that omitting the zero-point does not affect the accuracy of quantized SNN models.
+Hence, we exclude the zero-point $Z$ in subsequent discussions.

-For instance, assume that we have a full precision weight matrix $W^l$ for layer $l$, then the $b$-bit uniform quantization of the weight is defined as:

-where the $\hat{\bm{W}}_l$ is the quantized weight matrix with each of its elements represented by a $b$-bit integer.
-The value of scaling factor $\alpha$ is calculated from